dsenze/neighborhood-map/README.md

 # neighborhood-map (vegan2map)
-Udacity - Front-End Web Developer Course - project 5
+## Udacity - Front-End Web Developer Course - project 5
+### knockout.js and googlemap api

 # Overview
-## All vegan resturants in the heart of new york.
+## All vegan resturants in the :heart: of new york.
 Vegan2map uses primarly google API to render a map and markers.

 Google PlacesService search for a hardcoded location "new york" and return places around this radius.

-Vegan2map presents googles result on Vegan resturants in middle of new york.
+Vegan2map shows googles Places Service 'vegan resturants' result in centre of new york.

 User can click on resturants(markers) and read more information.
 Information about resturants comes from a third-party source (foursquare).